PannagaS/panda_path_planning_task/README.md

 During the planning phase, the motion planner continuously calls a collision checker to determine if a new robot conifguration or a path segment is **valid**.
 This process is very fast, and allows th eplanner to quickly discard any invalid options and focuses on finding a safe route.
 The collision checker checks collision between robot and the environment, and also self-collisions with the robot itself.

 This way, MoveIt finally outputs a time-parameteried trajectory that the robot can now follow **safely and efficiently** to reach its goal, that is **guaranteed** to be **collision-free**.

+## As a side
+I am also working on integrating Isaac Sim with MoveIt2 and ROS2 to form an end-to-end pipeline that can be used for developing realistic simulation and testing pipelines.